pjotrp/mpi-with-ruby/README.md

     aa      2       a       1.00

-Copyright (c) 2012 Pjotr Prins under a BSD license
+Copyright (c) 2012 Pjotr Prins and Artem Tarasov under a BSD license